farazkh80/SearchEngine/README.md

 The T5 Text Summarizer part of this project uses the pre-trained PyTorch `transformers.ioT5ForConditionalGeneration` model from the [Hugging Face API](https://huggingface.co/transformers/model_doc/t5.html) and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) research framework for handling cross-hardware training, model check-pointing and logging.

-T5 model can be used for wide range of NLP tasks such as Translation, Summarization, Classification, Regression and Q&A if fine-tuned with a dataset relevant to the desired task.
+T5 model can be used for wide range of NLP tasks such as Translation, Summarization, Classification, Regression and Q&A, if fine-tuned with a dataset relevant to the desired task.

 ![](https://cdn-images-1.medium.com/max/947/1*voAo0zBPTCVrwcut1oHtEg.png)

-To see how T5 is able to achieve these results, a brief explanation of background and architecture behind T5 is provided below.
+To see how T5 is able to achieve these results, a brief explanation of the [background](#311-t5-background) and [architecture](#312-t5-final-architecture) behind T5 is provided below.

 ### 3.1.1 T5 Background